 How I am funding Newton

-The effort required to design and implement a language the scale of Newton is enormous.
+It is an enormous amount of work to design and implement a language the scale of Newton.
 Just learning the type theory takes years.
 I knew nights and weekends would not suffice, so the first thing I did was quit my job.
 Which raises the question, how am I financing this?

 Bootstrapping

 So far I’ve been relying on a combination of savings and contract work.
 Since the contracts have not been back-to-back, I have been able to work full time on Newton for extended periods in between.
-But eventually I will need more substantial funding, because it is too much work for one person and the idea of working with unpaid contributors does not appeal to me.
+But eventually I will need more substantial funding, because I do not want to rely on unpaid contributors.

-I don’t like the idea of soliciting donations either, which leaves entrepreneurship the only viable option.
+I don’t like the idea of living off donations either, which leaves entrepreneurship the only viable option.
 But what reason is there to believe a new programming language could be the basis of a profitable product?

 Commercially funded languages